mariomurillo/fruit-store-order-service/README.md

 This project was generate with Spring Boot, Java 11 and Gradle.

+## Run project

-For run the project in the root folder you can run the next command:
+For run the project, in the root folder you can run the next command:

 `./gradlew bootRun`

+## Run test

+For run the project test, in the root  folder you can run the next command:

+`./gradlew test`